werebus/dotfiles/README.md

 Vim
 ---
+My organization keeps its vim configuration in a [Seperate repository][4].
-I use [Janus][4] to keep track of my Vim configuration.
-It's included as a sub-module of this repository and has to be installed separately.
+It's included as a sub-module of this repository.

-    cd ~/.vim
-    rake

-You can place any custom plugins in `~/.janus`, and use the `.vimrc.before`, `.vimrm.after`, `.gvimrc.before`, and `.gvimrc.after` files for further customization.
+You can place any custom vim plugins in `~/.bundle`; they'll be loaded by pathogen.
+Use the `.vimrc.before`, `.vimrm.after`, `.gvimrc.before`, and `.gvimrc.after` files for further customization.

 irb
 ---